Overview

 High Watermark Field Value

-To make a change replication Flow bulletproof, you can specify a SQL query which will be calculating the High Watermark Field Value
+To make change replication more reliable, you can use a SQL query to dynamically determine the High Watermark value based on the destination table.

 Handling exceptions